eslint/eslint/docs/developer-guide/working-with-rules.md

 Each method that matches a node in the AST will be passed the corresponding node.
 You can then evaluate the node and it's surrounding tree to determine whether or not an issue needs reporting.

 By default, the method matching a node name is called during the traversal when the node is first encountered, on the way down the AST.
-You can also specify to visit the node on the other side of the traversal, as it comes back up the tree, but adding `:exit` to the end of the node type, such as:
+You can also specify to visit the node on the other side of the traversal, as it comes back up the tree, by adding `:exit` to the end of the node type, such as:

 ```js
 module.exports = function(context) {